UCLA-VAST/recut/README.md

 ```
 This creates a .vdb file in the ch0 folder.
 The name is tagged with information about the conversion process for example the argument values used.
 This is done to preserve info about the source image and to lower the likelihood of overwriting a costly previous conversion with a generic name.
 Explicit names are helpful for humans but if you want to pass a simpler name you can do so.

-Convert the folder again, but this time only take z-planes of 30 through 45 and name it `subset.vdb`
+Convert the folder again, but this time only take z-planes of 0 through 15 and name it `subset.vdb`
 ```
-recut ch0 -o subset.vdb --input-type tiff --output-type point --image-offsets 0 0 30 --image-lengths -1 -1 16 --fg-percent .05
+recut ch0 -o subset.vdb --input-type tiff --output-type point --image-lengths -1 -1 16 --fg-percent .05
 ```

 .vdbs are a binary format, you can only view information or visualize them with software that explicitly supports them.
 However for quick info, Recut installs some of the VDB libraries command line tools.